torvalds/linux/Documentation/scsi/ufs.rst

 3. UFSHCD Overview
 ==================

-The UFS host controller driver is based on the Linux SCSI Framework.
+The UFS host controller driver is based on the GNU/Linux SCSI Framework.
 UFSHCD is a low-level device driver which acts as an interface between the SCSI Midlayer and PCIe-based UFS host controllers.